GaloisInc/mctrace/docs/README-release.md

 limitations:

  - At this time, MCTrace supports only statically-linked input binaries.
- - The binaries run in Linux userspace for their respective architectures.
-Future work will involve supporting "bare-metal" PowerPC programs.
+ - The binaries in the `examples/` directory run in Linux userspace for their respective architectures.
+Specific releases may include additional binaries for other platforms.
  - Currently, MCTrace support the following built-ins: `timestamp`, `ucaller` and `arg0`.
 MCTrace also supports an explicit `send` action of the form:
    `send(<numeric channel id>)`; invoking `send` will result in an invocation